Vraxo/BitwardenDecrypt/coalesce.md

         rootCommand.SetHandler(HandleDecryption,
             inputFileArgument, includeSendsOption, outputFileOption, saveOption);

-        var installPathCommand = new Command("install-path", "Adds the application's directory to the PATH environment variable for the current user.");
+        Command installPathCommand = new("install-path", "Adds the application's directory to the PATH environment variable for the current user.");
         installPathCommand.SetHandler(HandleInstallPath);
         rootCommand.AddCommand(installPathCommand);

-        var uninstallPathCommand = new Command("uninstall-path", "Removes the application's directory from the PATH environment variable for the current user.");
+        Command uninstallPathCommand = new("uninstall-path", "Removes the application's directory from the PATH environment variable for the current user.");
         uninstallPathCommand.SetHandler(HandleUninstallPath);
         rootCommand.AddCommand(uninstallPathCommand);